hluling/hluling.github.io/_posts/2022-05-19-latest-blogpost-clir-3.md

   - data cleaning
 ---

-Here is [my third blog post on my postdoctoral work.](https://www.library.cmu.edu/about/news/2022-05/energy-social-science-data-curation-series-part-3) I first brief introduce my work on energy poverty.
+Here is [my third blog post on my postdoctoral work.](https://www.library.cmu.edu/about/news/2022-05/energy-social-science-data-curation-series-part-3) I first briefly introduce my work on energy poverty.
 Then, for a more specific focus on data curation, I talk about how I dealt with a tricky compressed directory structure of a big energy consumption dataset using Python.

 If you're looking for a Python code snippet to unzip a two-level zipped directory, I made it available in [this GitHub repository](https://github.com/hluling/cmulib-blog3-code) for public use under [MIT](https://github.com/hluling/cmulib-blog3-code/blob/master/LICENSE).
 Hit me up if you have any questions.